tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 Utah gathered some folders and handed them out to the rest of us.
 When I received mine I took a peek inside—there was my name.
 My name!

 “Now I’m sure that you all know why you’re here.”
 Dr. Chilton leaned back onto the podium behind him.
 “At this university we have had a breakthrough—our physics and engineering departments have collaborated on making a machine.
 You will see it shortly.
 With this machine, we will have the ability to go back in time.
+They have graciously allowed us to use it to collect samples and data from 66 Million Years Ago.
+This will put us in the late Cretaceous.
+But you already know that."
+His eyes wandered to me.

-You each are here for a reason, whether it be collecting botanical material,” he motioned to me and Dr. Jameson, “Or monitoring the stars and progression of the asteroid.
-Some of you will be paying attention to animal life or collecting rock samples.”
+"You each are here for a reason, whether it be collecting botanical material, or monitoring the stars and progression of the asteroid.
+Some of you will be paying attention to animal life or collecting rock samples.
+No matter our responsibilities, we have one rule.
+The only stipulation is that we *must* wear suits to prevent microbial contamination to the past.
+You cannot take these suits off if you are outside the shuttle.
+Understand?"
+Everyone nodded.

-He began to stress that there was a set of rules that we needed to follow.
-Rules that must be followed no matter what.
-These were the rules:

-\-We can’t remove our suits.
-Just like an astronaut.
-Removal of suits means that there could be cross contamination of microbes.

-\-In case of an injury, like a sprained ankle or cut, everyone must return to the shuttle, and

-\-If any of our suits are punctured, we must undergo quarantine until we are sure that there is no cross contamination to the present.

 After a long, long lecture about how the machine worked (why would we need to know that?) he finally closed the talking with “In each of your folders you have objectives, written by your mentors.
 That is your goal on this trip.
 Read as we walk to the next building.”